MicrochipTech/unicens-linux-daemon/cfg/README.md

  - PhysicalLayer=".."
 	 - For this attribute only two values are valid.
-		 - "Standard" will configure the USB port to be used external as norm USB device
+		 - "Standard" will configure the USB port to be used as external standard USB device
-		 - "HSIC" will configure the USB port to be used for PCB connections only.
+		 - "HSIC" will configure the USB port to be used for internal PCB connections only.
 This reduces cost, when the INIC is on the same PCB as the CPU, because the analog front end is less complex.
  - StreamingIfEpOutCount=".."
 	 - The amount of streaming channels going out of the INIC (RX for CPU), starting with 0x81.
 The maximum number is 5.
  - StreamingIfEpInCount=".."